 Anyway, this is a story about a man's divorce, and it happened in modern times.

-Many people still thought divorce was bad, and that the proper union between two people ought to have forever written all over it.
+Many people still thought divorce was bad, and the proper union between two people ought to have forever written all over it.
 Other people thought that idea amusing because forever had fallen out of favor.
 No one believed in it anymore (so such people said).

 Naturally enough, that latter cadre thought divorce should be simple and quick, a reflection of the times.
-If the spit and tingle had gone out of a marriage, well, no need to spend more time on the divorce than you'd spend with your typical ninety-minute movie.
+If the spit and tingle had gone out of a marriage, well, no need to spend more time on the divorce than you'd spend with your typical 90-minute movie.

 The man, of course, didn't see himself as a significant part of sociology.
 He saw himself as a significant part of his wife, and his wife didn't want him anymore.
 She had taken drastic steps, too—hugely drastic—enough so to make him wonder if the species might not require more supervision.

 By the way, since there is an undertone of gore in this story, you might not want to read it to your children until they are at least sixteen.
 You won't actually see Chuck's legs being chopped off, but it'll happen, and little kids might not understand.